TimSusa/traktor-meta-to-butt/README.md

 # Goal
 During my internet radio shows, I need a solution which just puts Track and Artist Names out of Traktor DJ to Butt automatically.
 For me I was almost shocked how manny not working approaches out are there and even people trying still to come up making money by that.
-Not we me LOL I did not reinvent the wheel, I just provide a free solution to share with all of you in the community.
+Not with me LOL I did not reinvent the wheel, I just provide a free solution to share with all of you in the community.
 No blackbox code, no bla bla bal :-)

 Have FUN!